lucioleandro/businessframe/README.md

 - Fettch API.

-- Auto invoked function
+- Auto invoked function.

-- Babel.
+- Babel to manage compatibilities, SystemJS to manage modules and use of poliffils.

-- and so on
+- and so on.

+### Some informations to remember me

+The project contains 3 tags:

+In the [V1.0.0](https://github.com/lucioleandro/businessframe/tree/v1.0.0) tag contains from one to six learnings listed in the topics above.

+In [V2.0.0](https://github.com/lucioleandro/businessframe/tree/V2.0.0) tag contains from seven to nine and a little of the tenth item.

+In [V3.0.0](https://github.com/lucioleandro/businessframe/tree/v3.0.0) tag contains the tenth item from list.

+The master bracnh contains the v1 and v2 tags